jima80525/jima_codes_blog/in_progress/git_python.md

 HEAD is now at 67aaa16... added hello
 ```

 OK, so there's a LOT of information here that's confusing.
 Let's start by defining some of those terms.
-First off is `HEAD`.  `HEAD` is Git's name for whatever SHA you happen to be looking at at any time.
+First off is `HEAD`.

+`HEAD` is Git's name for whatever SHA you happen to be looking at at any time.
 It does NOT mean what is on your filesystem or what is in your staging area.
 So, if you've  edited a file, the version on your filesystem is different than the version in `HEAD` (and yes, it's ALL CAPS).

 Next up is 'branch'.
 The easiest way to think about a branch is that it is a label on a SHA.
 It has a few other properties that are useful, but for now, think of a branch as a SHA-label.

-NOTE: that those of you that have worked with other revision control systems (I'm looking at you, subversion) will have a very different idea of what a branch is.
+NOTE: that those of you that have worked with other revision control systems (I'm looking at you, Subversion) will have a very different idea of what a branch is.
 Git treats branches differently and this is a good thing.

 Putting that together, 'detached HEAD' simply means that your HEAD is pointing to a SHA that does not have a branch (or label) associated with it.
 Git very nicely tells you how to fix that situation.
 There are times you want to do that, and there are times when you can work in that detached HEAD state just fine.